palumbamboo/se2-groupD/documentation/use-cases/Story4-UseCaseNarrative.md

 **Precondition**:

-* The maximum number of students enrolled should be greater than the actual one
+* The maximum number of enrollable students should be greater than the currently enrolled one

 **Minimum guarantees**:  /